-A paraoptometric is able to perform various specialized skills, including clinical data collection, ophthalmic fabrication and ophthalmic dispensing under the direct supervision of an optometrists.
+A paraoptometric can perform various specialized skills, including clinical data collection, ophthalmic fabrication, and ophthalmic dispensing under the direct supervision of optometrists.

 OPHTHALMIC LABORATORY TECHNICIAN

 The technician operates machinery to grind lenses and fabricate eyewear to prescription in an ophthalmic laboratory.